doctorfree/nvim-lazyman/markdown/lazyman.1.md

 key binding `ctrl-n`.

-Similarly, if `neovide` is found in the execution PATH then a fuzzy selectable menu is provided with the `neovides` alias and convenience key binding of `ctrl-N` to bring up that menu.
+Similarly, if `neovide` is found in the execution PATH then a fuzzy selectable menu is provided with the `neovides` shell function and convenience key binding of `ctrl-N` to bring up that menu.

 The `.lazymanrc` file also creates aliases for `ls`, `less`, and others